carlfranklin/BindablePropertiesInMaui/README.md

 So, how can we implement the ideal solution?

-Bind to a person object, rather than implement bindable properties on the model.
+The answer is to remove any base class dependencies from our model, and instead create a ViewModel object that implements BindableProperties on the UI side, and accesses your clean model objects in any way you see fit.

-### Binding to an Object
+### Binding to a ViewModel

 To begin, let's clean up our *Person.cs* model by removing the `BindableObject` base class, resulting in a plain old CLR object (POCO).
 Replace the contents of *Person.cs* with the following code: